zond-platform/ground-control-station-ios/README.md

 * Add and remove points from the mission polygon with a tap
 * Add grid lines angle adjustment
 * Don't show mission polygon when the mission is already uploaded
-* Fix or remove compass button completelyo
+* Fix or remove compass button completely
 * Center map with an offset if the menu is open

 Control View: